Editing by Troy

 - NonFiction: Longform Narrative, Journalistic, Memoir, How To

 There is an old rule in journalism that despite the need to edit your own work, one should never rely on their own editing.
 Normally, in print journalism, an editor would edit for content and length.
 Did the journalist’s work have a lede (a fancy way of spelling “lead”)?
 Was it written in inverted pyramid style, and was it the right length to fit in the hole on the newspaper page or magazine spread that it was slotted to be in?

-Book editing has a different thrust.
-Before and during the writing process, an author can use (most authors usually need) a developmental editor.
-When I began writing my historical fantasy series of novels I thought I could go without, and quickly learned otherwise.
+Book editing has a different focus.
+Before and during the writing process, most authors need a developmental editor.
+When I began writing my historical fantasy series I thought I could go without, and quickly learned otherwise.
 I was too close to what I was writing.
 A fresh set of eyes, from someone who understood the craft of storytelling, was needed.

 Never rely on your own editing.

 You’re too close to your work.
 You’ve written and re-written.
 You know what you deleted.
 You know the context and the backstory.
 Your development editor will help you see what parts of that are just that.
 Backstory.

 A good line editor will help you find the places where you know the backstory but don’t give your readers enough to understand.
 Or, they’ll find where your exposition is too much, and your story drags.

 Developmental editing is an examination of the story construction and its underlying framework.